jnidzwetzki/crypto-bot/README.md

 After the configuration is done, you can start the `EMABot` or the `DonchianBot`.

 # Strategies
-The bot implements two strategies at the moment.
+The bot contains two major trend following strategies at the moment.

 ## EMA Bot
 The EMA bot uses three simple moving averages with different lengths.
-A buy is triggered when `ema short > ema middle > ema long` and a sell is triggerd when the `ema middle < ema long`.
+A buy is triggered when `ema short > ema middle > ema long` and a sell is triggered when the `ema middle < ema long`.
+A ATR filter can be applied, buys only executed when the ATR (Average True Range) indicator confirms a trend (`ATR >= 14`).

 ## Donchian bot
 The Donchaian bot calculated the [Donchian channel](https://en.wikipedia.org/wiki/Donchian_channel) for a given time interval.
 A buy is triggered when the price touches upper channel, a sell is triggered when the lower channel is touched.